 People travelling to countries where Shigella is common should also:

 People who have Shigella infection should:

 A doctor will test a faeces (poo) sample.

-People with shigellosis are usually prescribed antibiotics by their doctor to reduce the severity and length of illness and shorten the time for which the person is infectious to others.
+People with Shigella infection are usually prescribed antibiotics by their doctor to reduce the severity and length of illness.
+Antibiotics may also shorten the time for which the person is infectious to others.

 Laboratories are required to notify cases of Shigella to the local Public Health Unit.
 Public health unit staff will interview cases and their carers and try to identify the source of infection and control further cases.

-For further information please call your local Public Health Unit on 1300 066 055
+For further information please call your local Public Health Unit on 1300 066 055.